Joseph’s Coat, Irish Mittens, Dildo, Eltham Indian Fig, Pak’an, Sweet Prickly Pear

 op-UN-shee-a mon-ah-KANTH-uh var-ee-GAY-tuh

-Synonyms of Opuntia monacantha (12) Last updated 11-12-20): Cactus indicus Roxb., Cactus monacanthos Willd., Cactus urumbeba Vell., Opuntia deflexa Lem., Opuntia gracilior Lem., Opuntia inermis Moris & De Not., Opuntia lemaireana Console ex Bois, Opuntia monacantha var. deflexa Salm-Dyck, Opuntia monacantha var. gracilior Lem., Opuntia monacantha var. variegata Anon., Opuntia roxburghiana Voigt, Opuntia vulgaris var. lemaireana (Console ex Bois) Backeb.
+Synonyms of Opuntia monacantha (12) (Updated on 9-6-21 from Plants of the World Online): Cactus indicus Roxb., Cactus monacanthos Willd., Cactus urumbeba Vell., Opuntia deflexa Lem., Opuntia gracilior Lem., Opuntia inermis Moris & De Not., Opuntia lemaireana Console ex Bois, Opuntia monacantha var. deflexa Salm-Dyck, Opuntia monacantha var. gracilior Lem., Opuntia monacantha var. variegata Anon., Opuntia roxburghiana Voigt, Opuntia vulgaris var. lemaireana (Console ex Bois) Backeb.

 Opuntia monacantha var. variegata Anon. is the scientific name of the variegated variety of Opuntia monacantha.
 It was first described in The Gardener’s Chronicles in 1874.
 This variety is considered a synonym of Opuntia monacantha.
 Maybe someday this variety will once again be accepted as it is a legitimate name SINCE it vas validly described and published (even though it says “Anon.” for the author).
 HMMM… Maybe it wasn’t validly published?
 There are rules, you know. 🙂